 The Serenity Falls (Buderim Waterfall) is a perfect place to wander during or after a rainy day.

 The walk takes you through the Buderim Forest, along a creek, to lead you to beautiful cascades and waterfalls.
 And at the end, the scenic Serenity Falls awaits.
 If it was an effortless start on a boardwalk, it got slippery and uneven later on.
-Most people we met wore thongs only to do the walk (Australian style, of course!).
+Most people we met wore thongs only to do the walk (which isn’t surprising in Australia!).
 I was glad I had better shoes when we had to go through the mud.
 The thongs were getting stuck in the ground and were even more slippery on the rocks after that.
 And with the hidden sticks around, it didn’t look very safe to do it barefoot.

 It had been raining a lot before we went there, so the cascades were full and beautiful.
 We did not spot much wildlife, which wasn’t too surprising considering the number of people on the track.
 We were lucky there was only a small group of kids when we reached the Serenity Falls, and they didn’t stay for too long.
 It’s a lot less serene when kids are playing around!